 Rainfall totals of 2-4" are expected over the next 7 days along the West Coast and in the Panhandle with these two disturbances.
+Rainfall totals of 1-2" are possible elsewhere.

 Localized totals of 6"+ are possible due to the abundant tropical moisture present.